rep2si/here-comes-the-fuzz/README.md

 ![(A GIF of the html page output of this script)](fuzz-demo.gif "Demo of resulting page")

+You can try it for yourself at [https://rep2si.github.io/fuzz](https://rep2si.github.io/fuzz)!

 ## Features

 - easily configurable with a single .toml file (see below)